swengzju/Breasifer/index.md

 ## Data preparation

 I applied a 3x3 median filter to remove the speckle noise on ultrasound images.
-I normalized the pixel values on each image so that they had zero mean.
+I also normalized the pixel values on each image so that they had zero mean.

-It is worth mentioning that 2000 images as a whole is still a relative small dataset for such a complicated image classification problem.
+It is worth mentioning that 1600 images as a whole is still a relative small dataset for such a complicated image classification problem.
 Also, the features that characterize breast lesions should be rotation invariant.
 Therefore, I applied an image augmentation method by perturbing the existing dataset.
 Specifically, I rotated each image a random small degree from -7° to 7° and I did it for fourteen times, so I eventually got 1600 x (14 + 1) = 24000 images.

 Based on the observatin that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all the images so that their dimensions were reduced to 200 x 200 pixels.
 I then downsampled them 5x to 40 x 40 pixels, in order to keep the input size of the network manageable.
 The flow chart of data preparation is shown below.